 FNAL SBN program and the CERN ProtoDUNE are a major step towards the global effort in realising the Deep Underground Neutrino Experiment (DUNE).
 Mu2e at FNAL will improve the sensitivity on the search for the CLFV neutrinoless, coherent conversion of muons into electrons in the field of a nucleus by for orders of magnitude.
 MEG-II and Mu3e at PSI will improve the sensitivity on other CLFV muon decays.
 INTENSE researchers have provided leading contributions and will take leading roles in detectors commissioning, data taking and analysis.
 These endeavours foster the development of cutting-edge technologies with spin-offs outside particle physics.

-This program has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreeement No 858199.
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 858199.